nnovallll/noval-catboost-readmission/README.md

 ## License

-This project currently does not have a license.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.

 ---
 Created by [nnovallll](https://github.com/nnovallll)